 While ostensibly a film noir, a genre dated to the 1940s, the cynicism of Robert Towne’s screenplay made it perfect for the pessimistic 1970s.
 Trust in government and in wealthy capitalists like Noah Cross, the villain of the film, was at an all time low.

 It’s a testament to Hughes how much modern teen movies owe to him.
-EASY A, PITCH PERFECT and SPIDERMAN: HOMECOMING all reference his work.
+EASY A, PITCH PERFECT and SPIDERMAN: HOMECOMING are all scripts that reference his work.

-A FISH CALLED WANDA by John Cleese and Charles Crichton
+7. A FISH CALLED WANDA, written by John Cleese and Charles Crichton

 John Cleese and Charles Crichton’s script is rich with characterisation and comic detail but also cleverly constructed, as might be expected from one of the talents behind Monty Python and Fawlty Towers.